 The above figure illustrates the diode symbol used when the electronic circuit is designed.
 As a result of having a common internationally accepted symbol for the PCB diodes, the simulation software in the electronics domain uses this symbol in their software.

-According to figure 2, the symbolic illustration of the diode will be used to identify the process of the diode in a PCB.
+According to the above figure, the symbolic illustration of the diode will be used to identify the process of the diode in a PCB.
 Moreover, the symbol will represent the direction of the current flow through the related diode-connected components.
 Since this is the main symbol for the diode, the symbol gets changed according to the other available functioning diodes.

 The main function of PCB diodes in the industry is as follows.
 A diode works based on the PN junction's unidirectional conductivity.
 The PN junction is transformed into a diode.